Each Converter

 How to Use the Each Converter

-- Enter Quantity: Type the number of items you want to convert in the "From" input field.
+- Enter Quantity: Type the number of units you have in the "From" input field.

-- Select Units: Choose your starting unit (e.g., Gross) and the unit you wish to convert to (e.g., Dozen).
+- Select Type: Choose the unit you are starting with (e.g., Gross) and the unit you need (e.g., Each).

 How many are in a gross?